kpelzel/buildah/docs/buildah.md

 Storage state dir (default: "/var/run/containers/storage" for UID 0, "/var/run/user/$UID" for other users) Default state dir is configured in /etc/containers/storage.conf

+**--ignore-chown-errors**

+Ignores errors from chown when building an image with only a single user namespace mapping.

 **--storage-driver** **value**

 Storage driver.
 The default storage driver for UID 0 is configured in /etc/containers/storage.conf (`$HOME/.config/containers/storage.conf` in rootless mode), and is *vfs* for other users.
 The `STORAGE_DRIVER` environment variable overrides the default.
 The --storage-driver specified driver overrides all.